 Mrs. Winchester closed her eyes, recalling the unpleasant circumstances surrounding Evelyn’s departure.
 “I was there when he presented it to her, darling.
 It was his express desire that she have it—”

 “Yes, she mentioned that it was a protective charm.”
 Elanore looked down at the stone somewhat fondly.
 “How often she would she would wear it around her neck while she took me about with her when I was small!”

-“Ah, only once,” Elanore’s thoughts went faraway for a moment, her voice growing even more quiet.
+“Ah, only once.”
+The girl’s thoughts went faraway for a moment, her voice growing quiet.
 “She did not mean for me to see what it could do, I believe.
 But we were lost and she had to use it when we had a rather odd encounter with some wild animal.
 She thought I was sleeping on her back and had no idea I had observed her.
-When I asked her about the stone later, she was quite upset and told me not to say anything.”
+When I asked her about the stone later, she became upset and told me not to say anything.”

-“She doesn’t mean you,” Elanore shut her eyes for a moment, perhaps trying to break free of the memory of whatever she had seen.
+“She doesn’t mean you.”
+Elanore shut her eyes for a moment, perhaps trying to break free of the memory of whatever she had seen.
 Quickly, she placed the stone back in the pouch.
-“I’m telling this with the hopes that you understand its usefulness and will take it.”
+“I’m telling this to you with the hope that you will understand its usefulness and take it.”